tayebiarasteh/retweet/README.md

 ### In case you use this repository, please cite the original paper:

 S. Tayebi Arasteh, M. Monajem, V. Christlein, P. Heinrich, A. Nicolaou, H.N.
 Boldaji, M. Lotfinia,  S. Evert. "*How Will Your Tweet Be Received?
 Predicting the Sentiment Polarity of Tweet Replies*".
-Proceedings of the 2021 IEEE 15th International Conference on Semantic Computing (ICSC), Irvine (virtual), CA, USA, January 2021.
+Proceedings of the 2021 IEEE 15th International Conference on Semantic Computing (ICSC), Laguna Hills, CA, USA, January 2021.

 ### BibTex
 	@inproceedings{RETWEET,